-- 58. The General Committee brings to the attention of the General Assembly that: - Whenever possible, resolutions requesting the discussion of a question at a subsequent session should not call for the inclusion of a separate new item and such discussion should be held under the item under which the resolution was adopted (decision 34/401, para.
+- 59. The General Committee may wish to bring to the attention of the General Assembly that: - Whenever possible, resolutions requesting the discussion of a question at a subsequent session should not call for the inclusion of a separate new item and such discussion should be held under the item under which the resolution was adopted (decision 34/401, para.
 32 (A/520/Rev.19, annex V, para.
-32)).

-- Efforts should be made to reduce the number of resolutions adopted by the General Assembly.
-Resolutions should request reports of the Secretary-General only in cases where that would be indispensable for facilitating the implementation of those resolutions or the continued examination of the question.5 - In order to ensure that resolutions have greater political impact, they should be short, in particular as regards the preambular part, and should focus more on action-oriented operative paragraphs (resolution 57/270 B, para.
+32)). - Efforts should be made to reduce the number of resolutions adopted by the General Assembly.
+Resolutions should request reports of the Secretary-General only in cases where that would be indispensable for facilitating the implementation of those resolutions or the continued examination of the question. - In order to ensure that resolutions have greater political impact, they should be short, in particular as regards the preambular part, and should focus more on action-oriented operative paragraphs (resolution 57/270 B, para.
 69). - Whenever possible, for the adoption by the General Assembly of agreed texts of resolutions and decisions, informal consultations should be carried out with the widest possible participation of Member States (resolution 45/45, annex, para.
 1 (A/520/Rev.19, annex VII, para.
-1)). - The terms "takes note of" and "notes" are neutral terms that constitute neither approval nor disapproval (decision 55/488, annex).

-59. The General Committee brings to the attention of the General Assembly paragraph 23 of the annex to resolution 60/286, in which the Assembly encouraged Member States to submit draft resolutions in a more concise, focused and action-oriented form, and paragraph 21 of resolution 66/294, in which the Assembly encouraged Member States, United Nations bodies and the Secretariat to continue to consult on the consolidation of documentation in order to avoid duplication of work, to exercise the fullest possible discipline in striving for concise resolutions, reports and other documentation, inter alia, by referring to previous documents rather than repeating actual content, and to focus on key themes, and called upon them to observe existing submission deadlines so as to allow for the timely processing of documents to be examined by intergovernmental bodies.

-60. The General Committee noted and decided to bring to the attention of the General Assembly the fact that the Secretary-General encourages Member States to transmit all draft resolutions and decisions in accordance with the guidelines for submission outlined by the Secretariat.6

-61. The General Committee brings to the attention of the General Assembly that the numbering of resolutions and decisions is sequential, and that resolutions or decisions containing identical titles will be assigned identical symbols followed by a letter designation (e.g. "A" and "B").
+1)). - The terms "takes note of" and "notes" are neutral terms that constitute neither approval nor disapproval (decision 55/488, annex). - 60.
+The General Committee may also wish to bring to the attention of the General Assembly paragraph 23 of the annex to resolution 60/286, in which the Assembly encouraged Member States to submit draft resolutions in a more concise, focused and action-oriented form, and paragraph 21 of resolution 66/294, in which the Assembly encouraged Member States, United Nations bodies and the Secretariat to continue to consult on the consolidation of documentation in order to avoid duplication of work, to exercise the fullest possible discipline in striving for concise resolutions, reports and other documentation, inter alia, by referring to previous documents rather than repeating actual content, and to focus on key themes, and called upon them to observe existing submission deadlines so as to allow for the timely processing of documents to be examined by intergovernmental bodies. - 61.
+The Secretary-General encourages Member States to transmit all draft resolutions and decisions in accordance with the guidelines for submission outlined by the Secretariat.7 - 62.
+The General Committee may wish to bring to the attention of the General Assembly that the numbering of resolutions and decisions is sequential, and that resolutions or decisions containing identical titles will be assigned identical symbols followed by a letter designation (e.g. "A" and "B").